GustavoIrano/AbstractFactoryExamplePattern/README.md

 Abstract Factory</b>

-Esta aplicação representa o uso do padrão de design abstract factory
+This application represents the use of the abstract factory design pattern